2mol/juricho.me/content/zurich-table.md

 - be fast and simple[^1] to make.
 - look good.

-Skill-wise it's easy, but not a not a _completely trivial_ build, mainly due to these long dovetails attaching the legs to the top.
+Skill-wise it's easy, but not a _completely trivial_ build, mainly due to these long dovetails attaching the legs to the top.

 However, I think anyone with a bit of experience, diligence, and some tools should be able to build one for themselves.
 For reference, [this beautiful mess](/img/zurich-table/bedroom-workshop2.jpg) was my bedroom workshop in which I made all three tables.